Metamorphology/gstreamer-docker/README.md

 # gstreamer-docker

-GStreamer builds in a form of Docker images
+GStreamer builds in a form of a bare Docker image.